 The per capita income in Edison in 2018 was $44,177, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,708 for a family of four.

-Edison is an extremely ethnically-diverse town.
+Edison is an extremely ethnically-diverse township.
 The people who call Edison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edison residents report their race to be Asian, followed by White.
 Edison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.75% of the township’s residents.
-Important ancestries of people in Edison include Irish, German, Polish, and Russian.
+Important ancestries of people in Edison include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Edison is English.
 Other important languages spoken here include Langs. of India and Other Asian languages.